Gelato 33 x Animal Cookies

-Animal Cookies, the other parent of Skittles, is an Indica-dominant hybrid of Girl Scout Cookies and Fire OG.
-The pedigree of Girl Scout Cookies is uncertain, but the Cookies Family claims that it is a hybrid of Durban Poison, Florida OG, and an unknown strain, referred to as “F1.”
+Animal Cookies, the other parent of Gelazzi, is a mostly-Indica hybrid of two of the most coveted strains on the market—Girl Scout Cookies and Fire OG.
+The parentage of Girl Scout Cookies is ambiguous, but the Cookies Family claims that it is a hybrid of Durban Poison, Florida OG, and a proprietary strain that they refer to as “F1.”

-As with Girl Scout Cookies, the parentage of Fire OG is also a mystery.
-Some claim that it is an original cut of OG Kush, while others maintain that it is an S1 or hybrid of OG.
-By combining Girl Scout Cookies and Fire OG, Animal Cookies provides the potency and yield of OG Kush and the exotic color and aroma of Girl Scout Cookies.
+As with Girl Scout Cookies, the lineage of Fire OG is also undetermined.
+Some claim that it is an original cut of OG Kush, while others maintain that it is an S1 or hybrid of OG and another variety.
+By combining Girl Scout Cookies and Fire OG, Animal Cookies provides the potency and hardiness of OG Kush and the astonishing color and scent of Girl Scout Cookies.

-Skittles is a feminized hybrid of Gelato 33 and Animal Cookies.
-Because Skittles is a feminized strain, 99.9 percent of the plants produced by Skittles seeds will be female.
+Gelazzi is a feminized hybrid of Gelato 33 and Animal Cookies.
+Because Gelazzi is a feminized strain, 99.9 percent of the plants produced by Gelazzi seeds will be female.
 Feminized strains make the growing process simple, eliminating the need to detect the male plants and isolate them from the females.

-Greenpoint Seeds used the elite, clone-only cut of Animal Cookies to pollinate the renowned Gelato 33.
-The resulting hybrid, known as Skittles, produces a variety of top-tier phenotypes.
+Greenpoint Seeds used the Cookies Family cut of Animal Cookies to pollinate the famed Gelato 33.
+The resulting hybrid, known as Gelazzi, produces many of top-tier phenotypes.
 Some of the plants may be more Gelato 33-dominant, and some may be more Animal Cookies-dominant, but nearly all of them will offer the exceptional potency, flavor, and bag appeal that Cookies strains are known for.

 Gelato 33’s name comes from its delightfully sweet and fruity flavor.
 The taste of this variety is complex, offering sugary hints of berry, citrus, fresh soil, mint, and hash.
 The smoke is thick and expansive, coating the mouth with a delicious medley of sherbet, blueberry, and orange notes.

 Animal Cookies also offers a mouth-watering flavor, but one that is quite different from that of Gelato 33.
-This variety is sweet and sour, producing an earthy, nutty, and doughy flavor, with petrol, skunk, and menthol notes.
+This variety is sweet and sour, producing a nutty, earthy, and doughy flavor, with petrol, skunk, and menthol notes.
 Some users report that the smoke is somewhat harsh, causing them to cough on the exhale.

-Skittles melds the berry-sherbet flavor of Gelato 33 with the sweet and sour tang of Animal Cookies, creating a delicious dessert-themed cultivar.
-Some phenotypes of Skittles will deliver sweet, fruity flavor like that of Gelato 33, while others will provide a sweet and sour flavor like that of Animal Cookies.
+Gelazzi melds the berry-sherbet flavor of Gelato 33 with the sweet and sour tang of Animal Cookies, creating a delicious dessert-themed cultivar.
+Some phenotypes of Gelazzi will deliver sweet, fruity flavor like that of Gelato 33, while others will provide a sweet and sour flavor like that of Animal Cookies.

 Gelato 33 is remarkably potent, containing up to 25 percent THC.
 This cultivar is a balanced hybrid, leaning slightly toward the Indica spectrum in terms of its effects.
 The high is strong, beginning with an intense rush of euphoria and mental stimulation, which later settles into a relaxing and mildly numbing body stone.
 The high is fun and exhilarating, allowing users to socialize, get creative, or have a relaxing afternoon.